Install Node.js, npm, and VS Code

 /usr/local/bin is on your

-PATH environment variable or you may see output like this:
+PATH environment variable, or you could see output like this:

 $ node -bash: node: command not found